isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 28. The Government has taken significant steps to address the prevalence of online harms.
 This includes, amongst others:

 </p><p style="margin-left: 40px">
-(a) Enacting the Protection from Harassment Act (POHA) in 2014 and strengthening it in 2019, to provide victims with legal recourse for harassment, including online harassment, and
+(a) Enacting the Protection from Harassment Act (POHA) in 2014 and strengthening it in 2019, to provide victims with legal recourse for harassment, including online harassment, and</p>

 </p><p style="margin-left: 40px">
-(b) Enacting the Online Safety (Miscellaneous Amendments) Act and the Online Criminal Harms Act to allow the Government to act against harmful content.
+(b) Enacting the Online Safety (Miscellaneous Amendments) Act and the Online Criminal Harms Act to allow the Government to act against harmful content.</p>

 {:start="29"}
 29. However, online harms continue to be an area of concern for many, and Honourable Members said that in their speeches too.

 </p><p style="margin-left: 40px">
-(a) A 2024 survey by MDDI found that two thirds of respondents encountered harmful content on social media.
+(a) A 2024 survey by MDDI found that two thirds of respondents encountered harmful content on social media.</p>

 </p><p style="margin-left: 40px">
 (b) Online harms are an especially serious problem for the young, and young women, in particular.
 In a 2023 study by SG Her Empowerment (SHE), more than half of respondents between 15 to 24 years old reported having personally experienced online abuse.
 This was more than in any other age group.
 And within this age group: young women were nearly twice as likely as men to be victims of sexual harassment.
-40% of victims of online harassment reported suffering severe emotional and psychological distress, including depression, and self-harm.
+40% of victims of online harassment reported suffering severe emotional and psychological distress, including depression, and self-harm.</p>

 {:start="30"}
 30. MinLaw and MDDI have been studying the gaps that remain.
 We have consulted extensively with community groups (such as those working with youths, and women and girls), experts, technology companies, and the Judiciary.